Codnect/goo/README.md

 Thanks to the abstraction which is provided, it make reflection easier.
 Unlike built-in reflection api, it is easy to use and understand.

-If you want to contribute to library and find a bug, please report.
+If you want to contribute to library or find a bug, please report.

 # Which projects uses
 * [Procyon Framework](https://www.github.com/procyon-projects) written in Go uses it during development,